CAM-E-L/DataAnalysis/README.md

-Welcome to the Cognitive-Affective Maps tools documentation!
+Welcome to the Cognitive-Affective Maps tools *CAM-App*!
 ===============================================